Skip to content

 This recipe is a delicious variation of my no-bake energy balls.
 Instead of using all oats, I used a mixture of both oats and Kodiak Cakes mix.
 It gives the protein balls a softer texture and almost tastes like cookie dough!

 Protein balls are one of my absolute favorite healthy snack ideas.
 I make them almost every week and love to experiment with different variations.
 These protein balls with Kodiak Cakes are my latest obsession.
-They taste like an indulgence but are packed with healthy fats, protein and fiber.
-They will help curb your sweet cravings without leaving you in an afternoon slump.

 Ingredients

 • Kodiak Cakes: I use the Kodiak Cakes Power Cakes Mix.
 You can find it cheapest at Costco, but most other grocery stores carry it too.
-It’s a flapjack and waffle mix, but also works great when making protein balls.
+It’s a flapjack and waffle mix but also works great when making protein balls.
 It adds a great texture and is an easy way to pack in extra protein.

-• Oats: Old fashioned oats work best.
+• Oats: Old-fashioned oats work best.
 They add a chewy texture and are also full of fiber.

 • Honey: Raw honey adds the perfect balance of sweetness.
 Maple syrup is a great substitution if you don’t have honey on hand.